-Whittaker’s Doctor has been with the same three companions since her premiere and with Season 12 smack dab in the middle of its run, the same three continue on now.
-Bradley Walsh stars as Graham, Tosin Cole is Ryan and Mandip Gill has returned as Yaz.
-It is expected that these three will return with Whittaker for Doctor Who season 13, but one never knows.
+Whittaker’s Doctor has been with the same three companions since her premiere and with Season 12 smack dab in the middle of its run.
+For Doctor Who season 13, the show may make some changes.

 THE PLOT OF DOCTOR WHO SEASON 13

 It’s too early to tell what Doctor Who season 13 may be about.
 With time-travel as the show’s central focus, there is always a chance Whittaker’s Doctor runs into a previous doctor, as the show has pulled off this feat in the past.
 In fact recent episodes have focused on a character who may in fact be the original Doctor.
 She’s been played by actress Jo Martin (pictured above).

 There is also the chance that whatever story is running at the end of season 12 will move forward to season 13.
 Or since it’s Doctor Who, they could totally reset everything.
 Given the trouble the show has been having in the ratings, a total reset might be just what they need for Doctor Who season 13.

 It’s no secret that since the announcement of Jodie Whittaker as the Doctor, Doctor Who has been on shaky ground.
 Some would like to point the finger directly at Whittaker, but it isn’t that cut and dry.